nidarifda/portofolio/README.md

 Full-stack Data Analytics
 Completed a comprehensive data analytics bootcamp focused on hands-on data cleaning, exploratory data analysis (EDA), data modelling, A/B testing, and data visualisation using tools such as Tableau, PowerBI, PostgreSQL and Python in Google Colab.
 I analyse datasets to derive actionable insights and improve decision-making processes.

+# Technical Skills:
+- SQL
+- Phyton
+- Tableau
+- PowerBI
+- SAS
+- Machine Learning

+# Soft Skills
+- Quick to adjust to new environments and technologies, ensuring seamless project execution.
+- Ability to rapidly acquire new skills and knowledge to stay ahead in fast-paced, evolving industries.
+- Meticulous in data analysis and reporting, ensuring accuracy and reliability in every project.
+- Effective at identifying challenges and developing creative solutions to complex business problems.
+- Proven ability to collaborate effectively with cross-functional teams to achieve common goals.